 - Receiving others or permitting them to remain in any vehicle or place for prostitution

-Furthermore, S.C.
+S.C.
 Code of Laws § 16-15-100 lists various prohibited acts typically committed by pimps or handlers as opposed to sex workers.
 These individuals violate the law if they:

-Penalties for Charleston Prostitution Offenses
+Penalties for Offenses Against Morality and Decency

+S.C.
+Code of Laws § 16-15-110 sets forth the penalties for prostitution and related convictions.
+For a first offense, individuals may face a $200 fine and a 30-day sentence of incarceration.
 For a second offense, the fine may increase to $1,000, and the sentence may increase to six months.
 For a third or subsequent offense involving any of the prohibited acts related to prostitution, individuals may face a fine of up to $3,000 and incarceration for not less than one year.